 Electronic Product Categories

-IoT (Internet of Things) industrial is ever expanding in an exponential way.
-Many traditional electronic products are being transformed into IoT devices such as light bulbs, heaters, and garage door openers to name a few.
+Today, many more traditional electronic products are being transformed into IoT devices such as light bulbs, heaters, and garage door openers to name a few.
 If you are curious about how to convert a product into a smart IoT device, look no further!

 This article aims to provide some insight into how you can transform an electronic product into an IoT enabled device and to demystify the world of IoT reverse engineering and product enhancement.

 To begin, lets examine the two main categories to choose from when building an IoT device:

 - Based on an existing non-IoT product